WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 1. Run {{signature-validity}} over the signature with the `allResponseHeaders` flag set, getting `exchange` and `certificate-chain` back.
 If this returned "invalid" or didn't return a certificate chain, return "invalid".
-1. Let `authority` be the ":authority" request header from `exchange`.
+1. Let `authority` be the host component of `exchange`'s effective request URI.
 1. Validate the `certificate-chain` using the following substeps.
 If any of them fail, re-run {{signature-validity}} once over the signature with both the `forceFetch` flag and the `allResponseHeaders` flag set, and restart from